You don’t have to be a coding expert or a design whiz to create an awesome WordPress blog or website.

 You can do this easily with the Broken Link Checker plugin.

-It quickly finds all broken links on your website, and allows you to fix them immediately.
+It quickly finds all broken links on your website, then allows you to fix them immediately.

 Download it here: Broken Link Checker